 You are not limited to academic projects, and it is entirely appropriate to include office-based and other material.
 You should not rule out anything which you think is relevant.

-Applicants who can provide little or no academic work will need to assemble a composite of supporting material drawn from office work, personal work and if appropriate, surviving academic material.
+Candidates who can provide little or no academic work will need to assemble a composite of Supporting Material drawn from office work, personal work and if appropriate, surviving academic material.

 - school projects

 - personal projects (including plans, sections, elevations, – axonometric projections, etc.)

 - CPD/IDP certificates